jonfpersson/cnn_fish_species_detector/README.md

 # Implementation of VGG19 with added trainable layers

-A convolutional neural network based on VGG19 able to differtiate spieces of fish.
+A convolutional neural network based on VGG19 able to classify pictures

 # Project includes: